AckerlyXu/heima/articles/load-balancer/load-balancer-overview.md

 The load balancer can be managed through Resource Manager-based templates, APIs, and tools.
 To learn more about Resource Manager, see the [Resource Manager overview](../azure-resource-manager/resource-group-overview.md).

-## <a name="load-balancer-features"></a> Load Balancer features
+## Load Balancer features

 * Hash-based distribution

     Azure Load Balancer uses a hash-based distribution algorithm.
 By default, it uses a 5-tuple hash composed of source IP, source port, destination IP, destination port, and protocol type to map traffic to available servers.
 It provides stickiness only *within* a transport session.
 Packets in the same TCP or UDP session will be directed to the same instance behind the load-balanced endpoint.
 When the client closes and reopens the connection or starts a new session from the same source IP, the source port changes.
 This may cause the traffic to go to a different endpoint in a different datacenter.

-    For more details, see [Load balancer distribution mode](./load-balancer-distribution-mode.md).
+    For more details, see [Load balancer distribution mode](load-balancer-distribution-mode.md).
 The following graphic shows the hash-based distribution:

     ![Hash-based distribution](./media/load-balancer-overview/load-balancer-distribution.png)